Fast and Fair Simultaneous Confidence Bands for Functional Parameters: Introducing Non-Constant Critical Value Functions

-The central idea behind our methodology is an ingenious connection between the supremum of a stochastic process and the \textit{expected Euler characteristic} of an exceedance set.
-Consider a real valued random function over a closed interval, $X=\{X(t): t \in [0,1]\}$, where restricting the domain to $[0,1]$ is without loss of generality (for any closed finite interval) and common in FDA to ease notation.
-Instead of finding the probability that $X$ ever crosses a threshold, $u = \{u(t) : t \in [0,1]\}$, i.e., $P( \exists t\in[0,1]: X(t)\geq u(t))$, the expected Euler characteristic inequality suggests to consider the task of counting the events when $X$ crosses $u$ in an upward trajectory.
-One then uses that the probability of $X$ ever crossing $u$ is less than the expected number of up crossings.
+We build upon a simple connection between the supremum of a stochastic process and the expected Euler characteristic of an excursion \citep{Piterbarg1982,Azais_et_al_2002}.
+Consider a real valued random functional parameter estimator over a closed interval, $X=\{X(t): t \in [0,1]\}$, where restricting the domain to $[0,1]$ is without loss of generality (for any closed finite interval) and common in FDA to ease notation.
+Instead of finding the probability that $X$ ever crosses a critical value function, $u = \{u(t) : t \in [0,1]\}$, i.e., $P( \exists t\in[0,1]: X(t)\geq u(t))$, the expected Euler characteristic inequality suggests to consider the task of counting the events when $X$ crosses $u$ in an upward trajectory.
 While a seemingly small change, the latter ends up being far more tractable.
-Thus far, the RFT literature has focussed primarily on constant thresholds $u(t)\equiv u \in \mbR$ for standardized processes (see, for instance, \citeauthor{AT2007_book}, \citeyear{AT2007_book}, and \citeauthor{AW2009_book}, \citeyear{AW2009_book}).
-In this paper, we demonstrate how to handle the more general case of non-constant threshold functions, which, as we will see, opens up the exciting opportunity to produce tight and interpretable bands that adapt to the local dependency structure of the considered process.
+Thus far, the literature on random process/field theory has focused on constant critical values $u(t)\equiv u \in \mbR$; see, for instance, \cite{Worsley_et_al_2004}, \cite{AT2007_book}, and \cite{AW2009_book}.
+In this paper, we demonstrate how to handle the more general case of non-constant critical value functions, which, as we will see, opens up the exciting opportunity to produce tight and fair bands.
+The number of up-crossings of $X$ about $u$ on the interval $[0,1]$ is defined as